 - if the less favourable treatment or the failure to make adjustments is not reasonable.

-The DDA was passed in 1995 to introduce new measures targeted at ending the discrimination encountered by many disabled people.
+The DDA was passed in 1995, and updated in 2005, to introduce new measures targeted at ending the discrimination encountered by many disabled people.

 The first rights under the DDA became law for employers on 2nd December 1996.
 Others will gradually be introduced.

 For "a provider of services" (such as, organisations and businesses):

 - Since December 1996 it has been unlawful to treat disabled people less favourably than other people for a reason related to their disability.